I refuse to see the Black Keys perform in an arena.

 → 6 notes

-Anonymous asked: typical cis male flaunting your thin privilege. do you know how offensive it is when you make a post with your plans to lose weight?
+Anonymous said: typical cis male flaunting your thin privilege. do you know how offensive it is when you make a post with your plans to lose weight?

 2:22 pm • 19 December 2013